-In our everyday life most of our time, we are calculating the estimated time of arrival. for example, sometimes we inform our friend like I will be there in 10 minutes.
+In our everyday life most of our time, we are calculating the estimated time of arrival. for example, sometimes we inform our friends like I will be there in 10 minutes.
 Or I want to start from your house so you can reach the cinema hall or theatre in time so you will not miss the previews.

 What is the estimated time of arrival formula?

-- Distance: this is the distance of where we are and where we plan to go.
+- Distance: this is the distance between where we are and where we plan to go.
 For calculating the distance we have different measurement units.

 - Speed: This determines how fast you travel from one point to your destination.